 Today, travel to the airport where you'll check in for your flight home.

-All seminars will begin at 7 p.m. in Room B06 of the Eli Oboler Library.
+All seminars will begin at 7 p.m. in the Sargent Boardroom, room 312 on the 3rd floor of the Pond Student Union.

 January 14, 2019